anna-schmid/anna-schmid.github.io/_pages/about.md

 I did my PhD in Climate and Agricultural Economics at the <a href="https://www.vwi.unibe.ch/index_eng.html">University of Bern</a> and the <a href="https://www.oeschger.unibe.ch">Oeschger Centre for Climate Change Research (OCCR)</a>, including a research stay at <a href="https://www.sipa.columbia.edu">Columbia University</a>.
 My research explored how climate change reshapes agricultural systems through extreme events, nonlinear dynamics, and long-term production risk.
 At the interface of climate science and economics, I linked weather variability, phenology, and yield data to understand how environmental shocks translate into economic vulnerability and adaptation.

-More recently, I’ve worked as a Climate & Agricultural Data Scientist at <a href="https://cinsoil.eu">CinSOIL</a> and as part of the <a href="https://learning.eitfood.eu/courses/innovator-fellowship" style="text-decoration: none;"> EIT Food Innovator Fellowship</a>, integrating geospatial data, soil science, and modelling to better understand agricultural systems under climate stress.
+I've since worked as a Climate & Agricultural Data Scientist at <a href="https://cinsoil.eu">CinSOIL</a> and as part of the <a href="https://learning.eitfood.eu/courses/innovator-fellowship" style="text-decoration: none;"> EIT Food Innovator Fellowship</a>, integrating geospatial data, soil science, and modeling to better understand agricultural systems under climate stress.
 A core motivation for me is translating research into action, turning structured analysis into decisions that actually move things forward.

+Currently, I'm a Research Associate at <a href="https://www.zhaw.ch/en/university">ZHAW Zurich University of Applied Sciences</a>, contributing to <a href="https://www.biodiversa.eu/2026/04/03/actsustainably/">ACTSustainably</a>, a project funded by Biodiversa+ on the sustainable governance of Eurasian grasslands.
+My work spans stakeholder surveys on values and informal institutions, field research in Austria and Kazakhstan, quantitative land-use and climate impact analysis, and experimental economics to test cooperative rules for grassland management.

 I care about scientific rigor, clean code (still learning), intellectual flexibility when new evidence challenges old assumptions, and empathy in how we work together.

 Models shouldn’t just sit in papers.
-They should influence decisions, in policy, finance, and risk management.
+They should influence decisions in policy, finance, and risk management.

 If you’re working at the edge of climate risk, agriculture, or uncertainty, I’d love to connect.